kd-ods/lei_to_bods/README.md

 **Work in progress, use with caution**

-A lightweight python library to convert [GLEIF](https://www.gleif.org/en/about/this-is-gleif) data on company identity and ownership onto [BODS](https://standard.openownership.org/en/0.2.0/) v0.2 statements.
+A basic python library to convert [GLEIF](https://www.gleif.org/en/about/this-is-gleif) data on company identity and ownership onto [BODS](https://standard.openownership.org/en/0.2.0/) v0.2 statements.
+Documentation and mapping details yet to be developed.

 ## Usage